Revelation 17. A prostitute seated on the beast: her identity and destiny.

 They have been seduced by the intoxicating sense of participating in life’s mystery, the thrill of defying God with impunity and liberating oneself from his moral laws.
 Even the oldest generation can hardly remember anything different.
 It must seem odd to read Baroness Trumpington reminiscing, without any Christian belief, ‘We really were awfully pure.
 None of us went to bed with anybody.
 You didn’t do it.
 The boys tried, of course, but no, we weren’t brought up that way.’
 That was in 1943.
 Today State programs of sex education are eroticising the psychological development of children from the age of five.

 We begin to see then why the symbol of the prostitute is so apt.
-Sin is infidelity towards our Maker, causing us to want to hide our nakedness, and fornication is the wilful repetition of that infidelity in the domain of procreation, which is his own power of creation delegated to the creature.
-‘Against you, you only, have I sinned and done what was evil in your sight,’ David confessed after his adultery.
+Sin is infidelity towards our Maker, causing us to want to hide our nakedness, and fornication is the wilful repetition of that infidelity in the domain of procreation, which is God’s power of creation delegated to the creature.
+‘Against you, you only, have I sinned and done what was evil in your sight,’ confessed David after his adultery.
 Advanced though it is in technology and scientific knowledge, western civilisation – portrayed as a woman rather than a beast, because it once knew God – has reduced itself to an obsession with sexual intercourse, and erected around it an entire counter-religion, an entire philosophy of personal identity, rights and self-fulfilment.
 Self-gratification is valued more highly than bringing up a family.
 Even motor cars are marketed with images of sexual Eden.

 The scarlet beast has the same number of heads and horns as the red dragon of chapter 12.
 In relation to the dragon, it amounts to an eighth head, an eighth kingdom or empire, and since all the other empires are defunct, the dragon and this last empire are pictured as identical.
 As an individual, the beast is the man at the head of this union.
 He ‘was, and is not, and will be present’ (17:8) – a phrase mimicking what was said about God (4:8), for indeed he will claim to be God.
 His former incarnation was Antiochus IV.
-He rises from the abyss, the abode of demons (9:2-11, Luke 8:31).
-When he comes again, he will be present for a time, then return to the abyss (Rev 19:20, 20:10).
+He rises from the abyss, the abode of demons.
+When he comes again, he will be present for a time, then return to the abyss (19:20, 20:10).
 That is why Paul calls him the ‘man of sin, the son of destruction’.
 The world marvels at the beast, it seems, because he has come back to life (also 13:3).

 what do you mean by dressing in scarlet,